 About the Workshop

-The goal.
-The Talbot workshop is an annual mathematical retreat.
-It brings together a group of graduate students and postdoctoral researchers with a faculty mentor, and the participants engage in a week-long, intensive exploration of a single topic of contemporary research interest.
-The Talbot workshops have introduced aspiring mathematicians in a variety of disciplines (and from many institutions) to vibrant areas of research, fostering collaboration between fields and forming strong pedagogical and research ties between established mathematicians and young researchers.
+The goal: The Talbot workshop is an annual mathematical retreat.
+It brings together a group of graduate students and postdoctoral researchers with two faculty mentor.
+The participants engage in a week-long, intensive exploration of a single topic of contemporary research interest.
+The Talbot workshops have introduced aspiring mathematicians in a variety of disciplines (and from diverse institutions and backgrounds) to vibrant areas of research, fostering collaboration between fields and forging strong pedagogical and research ties between established mathematicians and young researchers.

-The topic.
-The topic varies from year to year but tends to focus on current developments in mathematics at the interface of algebraic topology, geometry, and physics.
-Each year, the organizers decide on a topic based on several factors, the most important of which is the availability of an appropriate mentor to lead the workshop.
-Past Talbot Workshops covered topics such as twisted K-Theory and the representation of loop groups, Fukaya categories, the Geometric Langlands program, and topological modular forms, among others.
+The topic: The topic varies from year to year but tends to focus on current developments in mathematics at the interface of homotopy theory, topology, geometry, and physics.
+Each year, the organizers decide on a topic based on several factors, the most important of which is the availability of appropriate mentors to lead the workshop.
+Past Talbot Workshops covered topics such as twisted K-Theory and the representation of loop groups, Fukaya categories, the Geometric Langlands program, topological modular forms, model-independent theory of infinity categories, and moduli spaces of manifolds, and among others.

 Participants also cook, clean, and eat together -- these activities also help to develop the communal atmosphere of the workshop.